5 Reasons the workforce is changing

 The Bureau of Labor and Statistics reports 145,000 jobs were added in December 2019, and the unemployment rate was unchanged at 3.5%.
 Yet, a labor shortage continues to be the theme across American companies.
 There are more workers than jobs in the market, so job-seekers can be selective when finding new opportunities.
 The challenge is that many of the available opportunities are low-quality jobs and are not meeting the workers’ expectations of adequate pay, benefits, or flexibility.

 The flexible workforce can help solve this problem.
 Companies engage independent contractors to fill the open positions at their positions with choice talent from across the country and simultaneously see the benefit to their business.
-For example, enterprises that leverage a virtual call center model have access to premium, experienced talent, and notice customer satisfaction rates increase, on average, 15-33%.
+For example, enterprises that leverage a virtual contact center model have access to premium, experienced talent, and notice customer satisfaction rates increase, on average, 15-33%.

 4. Meaningful opportunities are important